valves-ops/chalice-apps/countries/README.md

 $ make apply-dev
 ```

+Note that the pipeline is triggered automatically after its creation and it should fail, because the config.json contains invalid values for the recently deployed infrastructre.

 3. Edit the `.chalice/config.json` with the information outputed by Terraform
 - Set dax_endpoint environment variable
 - Set subnet_ids with only the private subnet